oxheadalpha/composed-fa2-example/README.md

 }
 ```

-The next step with are going to implement two constructor functions:
+In the next step we are going to implement two constructor functions:
 `ExchangeAdmin` and `Minter`.
 The actual implementation can be found
 [here](./src/contract_interface.ts).
 [See](https://github.com/oxheadalpha/nft-tutorial/tree/master/packages/fa2-interfaces#custom-contracts)